jero98772/phroy/readme.md

 ### Made for:

-init python proyects for github repository automatically, to save time
+create python proyects for github repository automatically, to save time